Brave Men is Ernie Pyle’s masterpiece about the extraordinary efforts of ordinary men and women in the fight against the Axis.

 Genre: History

-If you have ever marveled at the way in which the common American stepped up during World War II, Ernie Pyle’s Brave Men won’t disappoint.
+If you have ever marveled at the way in which the common American stepped up during World War II, Ernie Pyle’s Brave Men is an essential read.
 It’s a masterpiece about the extraordinary efforts of ordinary men and women in the fight against the Axis.

 Pyle also shares his own experiences and worries.
 He describes getting accidentally attacked by American bombers during the Normandy invasion.
 He talks about his fear of snipers.
-Pyle was killed by a sniper in the Pacific a few months after the publication of this book.
+There is pathos in reading these passages knowing that Pyle himself was killed by a sniper in the Pacific just months after this book was published.

 Captain Waskam

 All the accounts are fascinating.
 Some are funny.
 Others are intensely poignant such as the story of the death of Captain Waskam.
-Pyle describes how some of the men in the Captain’s unit come to say good-bye, and ends the account with the excerpt below.
+Pyle describes how some of the men in the Captain’s unit came to say good-bye, and ends the account with this excerpt: